MarcoDiFrancesco/LittleProjects/Notes/Security.md

 The main components of the PKI are:
 - the **root certificate authority** (CA) is the most significat element in the CA hierarchy and authorizes suborfinate CAs
 - the **subordinate CA** is responsible for issuing certificates
-- the **registration authority** (RA) verifies information in a certificate request (does not issue any certificate)
+- the **registration authority** (RA) is responsible for accepting requests for digital certificates and authenticating the entity (client or server) making the request
-- the **certificate revocation list** (CRT) is apubblisged list of certificates that have been revoked
+- the **certificate revocation list** (CRT) is pubblished list of certificates that have been revoked
-- the **validation authority** can provide an entity information on behalf of the CA
+- the **validation authority** is an entity that provides a service used to verify the validity of a digital certificate

 ![Digital signature exchange](https://i.imgur.com/aa516QJ.png)